 To be a registered sex offender, a person must have the characteristics below:

-- Be convicted of a sex crime
+- A sex crime conviction

-Sex offender registry search process
+Sex offender registry search

 - Full name